Degree Granting Authority

 A new agency (Bureau for Private Postsecondary Education) came into existence on January 1, 2010.
 The Professional School of Psychology have been approval to operate in the State of California based on provisions of the California Private Postsecondary Education Act (CPPEA) of 2009, which went into effect January 1, 2010.
 The Act is administered by the Bureau for Private Postsecondary Education, under the Department of Consumer Affairs.
 The Bureau can be reached at: P.O.
 Box 980818, Sacramento, CA 95798-0818, 916.574.7720.
 This approval extends through 2017.

 The Tracks I, II, and III clinical programs at PSP leading to the Doctor of Psychology (Psy.D), fulfill the educational requirements for the California Psychologist license.
 Out-of-state or out-of-country students are advised to check with their own licensing boards to determine requirements for licensure.
 Applicants should also be aware that units earned for courses taken at PSP may not be acceptable for transfer credit at other graduate schools.

 The Professional School of Psychology is required under conditions of its approval by the Bureau for Private Postsecondary Education to submit an annual report with regard to its academic operations.
-The latest report (2012) is provided through the following link:
+The two sections of the latest report (2013) is provided through the following links: